 - Add the white wine and boil until almost dry, about 5 minutes.

-- Pass the tomatoes through a food mill to remove seeds and membranes.
+- Pass the tomatoes along with their juices through a food mill to remove seeds and membranes.

 - Add the pureed tomatoes and the salt.